-Because look, that suspension of disbelief we’re counting on?
+Because that suspension of disbelief we’re counting on?
 It’s tenuous at best.
 It’s paper thin.
-We aren’t wearing costumes usually.
+We aren’t wearing costumes or using real props.
 We don’t got choreographed dance numbers or glitzy light displays.
 All we have is our minds and bodies, and that is painfully obvious to the audience.

-Our job — our glorious challenge— is to march onstage with nothing/zip/nada and play such hardcore, pro-style MAKE BELIEVE that other like-minded, thoughtful adult human beings will be transported to the world we’re creating … as we’re creating it.
+Our job — our glorious challenge, comrades! — is to march onstage with nothing and play such hardcore, pro-style MAKE BELIEVE that other like-minded, thoughtful adult human beings will be transported to the world we’re creating as we’re creating it.

 I read that quotation shortly after I began improvising, and I thought it was bullshit.
-After a decade of slamming poetry and hosting shows, I knew that the audience was like America: full of a lot of well-intentioned dum-dums, a few geniuses, and a few assholes.
+After a decade of poetry slam and hosting poetryy shows, I knew that the audience was like America: full of a lot of well-intentioned dumb-dumbs, a few geniuses, and a few assholes.
 That was it.
 Poets and geniuses?
 Pffffft.

-But guess what.
+But guess what, America.
 I was wrong.
 The audience is not only the single most important part of the performance equation, but they are eager to be fed ideas.
 Big ideas, small ideas, revolutionary ideas, or just stupid and silly ideas — it doesn’t matter much, they just want to see something that means something.
 We don’t have to be Harold Pinter every night; we just need to be honest and believable.

-Guess what breaking character is: dishonest and meaningless.
+Guess what breaking character is: dishonest and unprofessional.

 This post is about me.
 Shocked?
 It started out as a thought investigation, and ended on a bit of fancy note, a bit of a personal Improv Mission Statement.
 This whole “breaking character” issue is a pillar holding up a larger structure I might name: How To Do Improv.